Coronavirus: More New Cases Are Now Reported Outside China Than Inside

 Subscribe to Goats and Soda's newsletter for a weekly update on the outbreak.

-In his update on the global impact of COVID-19, Tedros said the recent cluster of cases in Italy and Iran have already affected other countries.
+In his update on the global impact of COVID-19, Tedros said the recent clusters of cases in Italy and Iran have already affected other countries.

 "There are now cases linked to Iran in Bahrain, Iraq, Kuwait and Oman," he said, adding, "There are now cases linked to Italy in Algeria, Austria, Croatia, Germany, Spain and Switzerland."

-In a demonstration of the broad impact even one confirmed diagnosis can have, about 1,000 tourists are now under quarantine in Spain's Canary Islands after a man visiting from Italy tested positive for the coronavirus.
+In Spain's Canary Islands, about 1,000 tourists are now under quarantine in a hotel on Tenerife after an Italian doctor staying at the hotel tested positive for the coronavirus.

-To prevent the spread of viral infection, the CDC recommends taking several basic steps, from avoiding close contact with people who are sick to washing hands with soap and water for 20 seconds.
+To prevent the spread of viral infection, the CDC recommends taking several basic steps, from avoiding close contact with people who are sick to washing hands with soap and water for at least 20 seconds.

 The coronavirus epidemic has caused people in many countries to wear face masks.
 But the CDC says it "does not recommend that people who are well wear a facemask to protect themselves from respiratory diseases, including COVID-19."

-Instead, the health agency says, face masks should be worn by only two groups of people: those who are sick and thus could spread the illness, and health care providers.
-It recommends medical staff wear N95 respirators to prevent infection when treating patients.
+Instead, the health agency says, face masks should be worn by only two groups of people: health care providers and those who are sick and thus could spread the illness.
+It recommends that medical staff wear N95 respirators to prevent infection when treating patients.

 On a broader scale, the WHO's Tedros says every country should make it a top priority to protect workers who are dealing with the health crisis.
 And he says agencies should work with communities whose members are most at risk, "particularly the elderly and people with underlying health conditions."

 Despite the worrying rise of cases at the international level, Tedros again rejected calls Wednesday for the WHO to declare a pandemic, saying it's not an accurate label for a virus he still views as containable.
-He has also recently noted the virus's fatality rate outside of the epicenter in Hubei is less than 1%.
+He has also recently noted that the virus's fatality rate outside of Hubei province is less than 1%.

 The WHO declared the coronavirus outbreak a global health emergency in January, as cases surged in China.
 The organization now says it believes the epidemic peaked and plateaued in China between the end of January and the early February.

-Despite that apparent progress in China, there are fears that COVID-19 could further disrupt one of the world's most important economies, which has already been grappling with the effects of a trade war with the U.S.
+Despite that apparent progress in China, there are fears that COVID-19 could continue to disrupt one of the world's most important economies, which has already been grappling with the effects of a trade war with the U.S.

-The disease's rapid spread is also prompting worries that the virus could exact a severe economic toll elsewhere, through extended work closures, travel restrictions and other measures.
+The rapid spread of the disease has also prompted worries that the virus could exact a severe economic toll elsewhere, through extended work closures, travel restrictions and other measures.

-In his closing remarks Wednesday, Tedros addressed the wider concerns the virus has brought.
-And he said international unity is the only way to cope with it.
+In his closing remarks Wednesday, Tedros said international unity is crucial in battling the outbreak and its consequences.

 "We are not just fighting to contain a virus and save lives.
 We are also in a fight to contain the social and economic damage a global pandemic could do," he said.